 In 2018 Narnia focused on festival appearances in Europe and writing new songs for another studio album, along with their second live-album: We Still Believe – Made in Brazil, producted and mixed by CJ Grimmark, and mastered by Thomas “Plec” Johansson.

 The new studio album entitled From Darkness To Light will be released as a double album in Japan through King Records in July 24th 2019, along with 20th anniversary deluxe edition of Long Live The King.
-The album will be released on CD, vinyl and digital formats in the rest of the world in August 2019.
+The album will be released on CD, vinyl and digital formats in the rest of the world August 2nd 2019.

 First single A Crack In The Sky will be released May 31st 2019 along with a music video.
 Also second singel You Are The Air That I Breathe, which was released July 5th, was released along with a music video.

 World Tour 2019-2020

 Narnia will start the From Darkness To Light World Tour in South America beginning of September 2019.
 Dates are confirmed for common tour with Stryper and Tourniquet in Bolivia, Peru, Chile, Argentina and Brazil.
 Several dates in Scandinavia and rest of Europe to be announced.